 - Reduce mercury concentration in target fish to meet applicable water quality objectives

 - Minimize impacts to recreational features

 The latest as of July 2016

 Between 2012 and 2014, the water district developed the project's Problem Definition Report and seven conceptual alternatives to address that issue.
 To support this effort, the district launched a blog to help the community understand the project's purpose of the project while helping the project team identify one or more preferred alternatives.
-In 2014, the district identified two such options billed as Alternative 6 and Alternative 7.
+In 2014, the district identified two such options billed as Alternative 6 and Alternative 7, which can be viewed by clicking on the PDFs to the right of the page.
 That same year, the team hired an environmental consultant to prepare the project's environmental document for the alternatives, which both call for separating Alamitos Creek from Almaden Lake within the current footprint of the existing water body.

 During this environmental document developing phase, the district is updating the project blog and will re-launch it during the project's design phase.
 Please use Access Valley Water during this period to submit questions, complaints or compliments directly from your computer to a water district staff person who can help you.
 Click on the "Projects planned for my neighborhood" tab and select "Almaden Lake Project."

 The goals of separating the creek from the lake are to restore Alamitos Creek's historic stream function.
 The restored creek section will be designed to be a stable geomorphic channel that will be self-sustaining and will not agrrade or degrade.
 This will establish a channel that would require very little maintenance to keep it viable for fisheries and wildlife benefits.